6 Examples of Fintech Content Marketing That Works

 Curvo is an investment app for millennials based in Belgium.
 They are totally bootstrapped, and have been doing content marketing from day 1.
 They’re two founders, and they’ve been creating articles consistently (along with videos, social media and more) all themselves.

 After two years of building, they launched the product.
 Within a week, they had 14 customers.
 Now, several months later, they have over 300.
-On our podcast episode with Thomas, co-founder of Curvo, says that all the initial sign ups were from Google/content marketing.
+On our podcast episode with Thomas, co-founder of Curvo, says that all the initial sign ups were from Google’s search engine/content marketing, validating their early marketing efforts.

 Their strategy?
-Start with content right from the beginning, and prioritise it.
+Start with content right from the beginning, and prioritise it to establish themselves as a thought leader in the investment space for millennials.
 They’re not publishing content like “10 ways to save money” and “tips to be frugal”.
-It’s genuinely informative, well formatted and written content.
+It’s genuinely informative, well formatted and written high-quality content.
 As a team of two, they’ve managed to get to 5,000+ pageviews per month, and they are ranking for super important keywords like:

 • ETF Belgium